GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Experiments

+We provide a detailed discussion on the rationale behind the selection of methods and GDL backbones in Appendices \ref{app:backbone} ad \ref{app:algo}.
+Additionally, we have developed a highly modular codebase, allowing for the seamless evaluation of new algorithms tailored for the GDL setting using this benchmark.

-\textbf{Dataset Splits.} For each collected dataset, we first divide it into the ID dataset and the OOD dataset based on our characterization of $\mathbb{P}_{\mathcal{S}}$ and $\mathbb{P}_{\mathcal{T}}$.
+\textbf{Dataset Splits.} For each dataset, we first divide it into the ID dataset and the OOD dataset based on our characterization of $\mathbb{P}_{\mathcal{S}}$ and $\mathbb{P}_{\mathcal{T}}$.
 The resulting dataset in the source domain contains multiple subgroups following our split covered in Sec.~\ref{sec:shift}, for the operation of OOD methods that rely on subgroup splits.
 Subsequently, the ID and OOD datasets are randomly segmented into Train-ID, Val-ID, and Test-ID, and Train-OOD, Val-OOD, and Test-OOD, respectively.

-\textbf{Model Training \& Evaluation.} In the No-Info setting, we train a GDL model solely on the Train-ID dataset, running the aforementioned OOD methods; In the O-Feature setting, we run DA algorithms and train the model on both Train-ID and data features of the whole OOD dataset; In the Par-Label level, we use the Train-OOD Dataset to fine-tune the model parameters that have already been pre-trained on Train-ID.
-Across all levels of OOD info and algorithms, we evaluate the model's ID performance using the \textit{same} Val-ID and Test-ID datasets, and its OOD performance using the \textit{same} Val-OOD and Test-OOD datasets, for thorough and fair analysis.

-\textbf{Hyperparameter Tuning.} We tune a predefined set of hyperparameters (provided in Appendix \ref{exp_detail}) and select the model with the best metric score of Val-OOD for the ultimate evaluation.
+\textbf{Model Training \& Evaluation.} {For fair comparisons across the three info levels, we meticulously set up both the model training and evaluation processes:} In No-Info level, we train the model solely on the Train-ID dataset via OOD methods.
+In O-Feature level, we apply DA algorithms and train the model on the \textbf{\textit{same}} Train-ID used in No-Info level \textbf{\textit{plus}} the extra data feature info of the entire OOD dataset.
+In Par-Label level, we use the Train-OOD dataset to fine-tune the model which has already been pre-trained on the \textbf{\textit{same}} Train-ID used in the two previous levels.
+Although the training datasets may vary due to the need to contain different levels of OOD info, we achieve a fair comparison by keeping Train-ID data invariant.
+Across all levels of OOD info, we evaluate the model's ID performance using the \textit{\textbf{same}} Val-ID and Test-ID datasets, and its OOD performance using the \textit{\textbf{same}} Val-OOD and Test-OOD datasets.
+For hyperparameter tuning, we tune a predefined set of hyperparameters and select the model with the best metric score of Val-OOD for the ultimate evaluation.
+Also, we thoroughly discuss the motivation and insights of our design of model training and evaluation processes, and put details in Appendix~\ref{fair}.